Best dumbphone 2025

 Reasons to avoid

-This is a basic dumb phone with no extras.
+This is a basic dumbphone with no extras.
 There's no meat around the bones here.
 The sleek Nokia 110 4G has physical buttons, a 1.8-inch TFT LCD display, basic calling and texting functions, a generic camera, micro-USB charging, and not much else.
 Since you do get a 3.5mm headphone jack, Bluetooth, and a microSD slot, you can use it as an MP3 player as well as a phone.

-The first Nokia 110 4G (2021) and newer Nokia 110 4G (2023) aren't too different from one another.
+The first Nokia 110 4G (2021) and the newer Nokia 110 4G (2023) aren't too different from one another.
 The 2021 model had more colors, while the 2023 added a more textured, scratch-resistant finish.
 Nokia also gave it a newer CPU and extra battery capacity.
 But either way, you're getting an affordable, straightforward feature phone that you probably won't use for much besides calls and texts.

 Attribute | Quick look | Score |